Ken Mattingly: Apollo 13

-Mattingly's first prime assignment was to be the Command Module Pilot on the Apollo 13 mission.
-Originally, Lovell, Mattingly and Haise were scheduled to fly on Apollo 14 but his crew was switched to Apollo 13 so that the commander of the other crew, Alan Shepard, who was grounded during Project Gemini could train longer.
-Three days prior to launch, he was removed from the mission due to exposure to German measles (which he never contracted) and was replaced by the backup CM pilot, Jack Swigert.
+Mattingly was to be the Command Module Pilot on the Apollo 13 mission.
+Originally, Jim Lovell, Mattingly and Fred Haise were scheduled to fly on Apollo 14 but his crew was switched to Apollo 13 so that the commander of the other crew, Alan Shepard, who was grounded during Project Gemini could train longer.
+Three days prior to launch, he was removed from the mission because he had been exposed to German measles (which he never contracted) and was replaced by the backup CM pilot, Jack Swigert.
 As a result, he missed the dramatic in-flight explosion that crippled the spacecraft.
 However, Mattingly played a large role in helping the crew solve the problem of power conservation during re-entry.

 Apollo 16

-The swapout from Apollo 13 placed Mattingly on the crew that would fly Apollo 16 (April 16–27, 1972), the fifth crewed lunar landing mission.
+The swapout from Apollo 13 placed Mattingly on the crew that flew Apollo 16 (April 16–27, 1972), the fifth crewed lunar landing mission.
 The crew included John Young (Commander), Mattingly (Command Module Pilot), and Charlie Duke (Lunar Module Pilot).
 The mission assigned to Apollo 16 was to collect samples from the lunar highlands near the crater Descartes.
 While in lunar orbit the scientific instruments aboard the Command/Service Module Casper extended the photographic and geochemical mapping of a belt around the lunar equator.
 A combined total of 26 separate scientific experiments were conducted in lunar orbit and during cislunar coast.

 During the return leg of the mission, Mattingly carried out an extravehicular activity (EVA) to retrieve film and data packages from the science bay on the side of the service module.
-Although the mission of Apollo 16 was terminated one day early due to concern over several spacecraft malfunctions, all major objectives were accomplished.
+Although the mission of Apollo 16 was terminated one day early out of concern over several spacecraft malfunctions, all major objectives were accomplished.